The average debt and types of credit attributed to it, vary among different age groups. Here is how they compare:

 Average Debt of People ages 55 to 64

 This group has an average debt of $108,300.
-Most student loans are paid off, and people slowly start saving for retirement.
+Most student loans are paid off, and this is when most Americans start saving for retirement.

 Average Debt of People ages 65 to 74